fyquah/fyp-worker-dispatcher/analysis/README.md

 The following bash snippets assume that you are in the `analysis` directory, similar to the previous section.

-tl; dr - To reproduce everything from raw data and reward assignments for this section, run the following code snippet:
+tl; dr - To reproduce everything from raw data and reward assignments to inlining policies, run the following code snippet:

 ```bash
 # Run the following two only if you want to go from raw data.
 They can take